LBL-EESA/alquimia-dev/doc/batch-tests.rst

 example, if "Total H+ [M]", "Total Sorbed A [mol/m^3]" or "Calcite Rate [mol/sec]" is on one file, it must be in the other.

-To run a all tests in a particular config file:
+To run all tests in a particular config file:

 .. code-block:: bash